awjwhyte/Kraken-Futures/README.md

 URL=https://futures.kraken.com/derivatives/api/v3/
 ****************************************************************************

-for more information or to suggest upgrades, kindly contact me at whyte.jnr@gmail.com
+For more information or to suggest upgrades, kindly contact me at whyte.jnr@gmail.com

 If you liked this library, kindly consider making a donation to support my work